Post Banner Image

 Mount Rushmore – Keystone, South Dakota

-One of the most famous historical monuments in the Midwest, Mount Rushmore is a popular stop for road trippers, averaging approximately 2 million visitors per year.
-Nestled in the Black Hills of South Dakota, about a 30-minute drive east of the Crazy Horse Memorial, the monument pays homage to four U.S. Presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
+Another one of the Midwest’s most famous landmarks, Mount Rushmore is a popular stop for road trippers, averaging approximately 2 million visitors per year.
+Nestled in the Black Hills of South Dakota, about a 30-minute drive east of the Crazy Horse Memorial, the monument pays homage to four U.S. presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.

 Measuring 200 feet long and 60 feet high, the mountainside sculpture took 14 years to complete.
 By the time it was finished in 1941, about 400 people had worked on the sculpture, often using dynamite to bust through the granite.
 Beneath the monument, visitors can walk through the Avenue of Flags, which features 56 flags to represent the states, districts, territories, and commonwealths of the U.S.